Wallace N. Emmer: Final mission and death

 On August 9, exactly on the same day he was appointed as the squadron commander, Emmer's P-51 was shot down by German flak.
 He was badly burned, but managed to bail out near the Seine River in the vicinity of Rouen.
 He was taken prisoner by the Germans and taken to a hospital where he was seen by a fellow American airman from the St. Louis area.
 He was first held in Stalag XII-A in Bad Orb before being interned at Stalag IX-B in Limburg an der Lahn, before being finally transferred to Dulag Luft Wetzlar.

 The effects of the severe burns Emmer received included myocarditis, greatly weakening his heart.
 As a result, he was due to be released to the Red Cross on February 18, 1945.
 While awaiting transfer on that day, as he stood next to an air raid siren, it sounded an alarm; he collapsed into the arms of fellow POW F/O Leonard A. Walker of the RAAF and died, the result of a heart attack.
 He was buried at an Allied section at a cemetery in Büblingshausen.

 Emmer's brother Raymond Phillip (born 1925) served in the U.S. Army's 394th Infantry Regiment and was killed in action in Germany on November 18, 1944.

-After the end of World War II, Emmer's father managed to repatriate Emmer's remains and those of his brother, from Europe to St. Louis, Missouri, where they were buried alongside each other at the New Mount Sinai Cemetery in Affton.
+After the end of World War II, Emmer's father managed to repatriate Emmer's remains and those of his brother, from Europe to St. Louis, Missouri.